Account

 What are the penalties for filing late, and are there exceptions to the deadline?

 Financial penalties for small businesses filing after the deadline can add up quickly.
-For the 2023 tax year, small businesses face penalties of $60 per return filed within 30 days of the deadline.
-That rate rises to $120 per return filed between 31 days after the deadline and August 1, and to $310 per return filed after August 1 or not at all, up to a maximum of $1,261,000.
+For the 2024 tax year, small businesses face penalties of $60 per return filed within 30 days of the deadline.
+That rate rises to $130 per return filed between 31 days after the deadline and August 1, and to $330 per return filed after August 1 or not at all, up to a maximum of $1,329,000 for small businesses.

-Filing your federal unemployment tax report late could result in your business facing a tax penalty and interest on the amount of unpaid taxes for each month tax payments are overdue.
-The amount of penalty varies depending on how late you file and pay your federal unemployment tax liability.
+Filing your federal unemployment tax report late could result in your business facing tax penalties and interest on the amount of unpaid taxes for each month tax payments are overdue.
+The amount of penalties varies depending on how late you file and pay your federal unemployment tax liability.

 How do I plan now to meet all my filing deadlines?

-Putting off your tax reporting and filing obligations until the last minute could result in errors or unexpected delays that could end up costing your business in the long run.
-Entrepreneurs and small business owners can avoid this type of problem by being proactive now, verifying employees' names, addresses, Social Security numbers or Taxpayer Identification numbers, and confirming the company's information on file with the IRS and Social Security Administration is accurate and complete.
-Making a calendar of your due dates and deadlines can be helpful to make sure you do meet your obligations.
+Putting off your tax reporting and filing obligations until the last minute could result in errors or unexpected delays that may end up costing your business in the long run.
+Entrepreneurs and small business owners can avoid this type of problem by being proactive now.
+This includes verifying employees’ names, addresses, Social Security numbers, or Taxpayer Identification numbers, and confirming the company’s information on file with the IRS and the Social Security Administration is accurate and complete.
+Making a calendar of your due dates and deadlines can help ensure that you meet your obligations.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.